What is Brazing? – its Diagram, Types, & How it Works

 The Localized Heating Method

-Torch brazing is a technique used for heating and melting filler metals, primarily used in small production assemblies with unequal metal weights.
-This technique requires flux to protect joints and requires post-cleanup.
 Induction brazing uses high-frequency alternating current to heat the workpiece and melt filler material.
 Resistance brazing generates heat from the electrical resistance of the brazing alloy, ideal for creating simple joints between highly conductive metals.

 The Diffuse Heating Method

-Furnace brazing involves gas firing or heating elements to heat the furnace to the desired temperature, applying brazing filler metal to join surfaces.
+Furnace brazing involves gas firing or heating elements to heat the furnace to the desired temperature and applying brazing filler metal to join surfaces.
 This process allows for accurate control of heating and cooling cycles, often performed in a vacuum to protect the alloy from atmospheric conditions.
-Dip brazing involves immersing the workpiece or assembly in a bath of molten filler metal or molten salt, applying brazing flux to prevent oxidation and solidifying the assembly.

-How Does Brazing Works?
+How Does Brazing Work?

 • Be the lowest possible braze temperature